How is blood pressure measured?

 - For electronic instruments, the readings appear on a screen.

-- For manual instruments, a stethoscope or Doppler is used to listen to the pulse and the readings are taken from the pressure gauge.
-The systolic number (or top number) is recorded when the pulse is first heard.
-The diastolic number is recorded when the pulse is no longer heard.
-The Doppler can only detect the systolic pressure.
+- For manual instruments, a stethoscope is used to listen to the heartbeat and the readings are taken from the pressure gauge.

 Finding out results